 Heliophysics Data Centers

-NASA's Space Physics Data Facility (SPDF) provides plot, download, and direct application access to a large collectio of space physics datasets, including that from many of NASA's recent and past missions.
+NASA's Space Physics Data Facility (SPDF) provides plot, download, and direct application access to a large collection of space physics datasets, including that from many of NASA's recent and past missions.
 Data from many sources may be plotted together, and output data products for desired time ranges and variables may be produced in CDF or ASCII.
-SPDF services include the popular OMNI datsets and associated tools plus orbit plotting tools (SSC) and an associated 3-D viewer (TIPSOD).
+SPDF services include the popular OMNI datasets and associated tools plus orbit plotting tools (SSC) and an associated 3-D viewer (TIPSOD).
 Data may be accessed directly from applications using web services.

 NASA's Solar Data Analysis